 Read about how to get started in the Natural Sciences at Stanford!

-If you are looking at this before New Student Orientation (NSO), you should plan to take the placement tests and diagnostics in Chemistry, Math, and Physics before you arrive at Stanford.
+Plan to take the placement tests and diagnostics in Chemistry, Math, and Physics before you arrive at Stanford.
 These are designed to help ensure that you are in the class that best fits your academic background--taking the placement tests and diagnostics cannot hurt you.
-Note that most placement tests and diagnostics are meant to be taken online during the month of August, rather than during NSO itself.
+Note that most placement tests and diagnostics are meant to be taken online during the month of August.
 For details about the placement tests and diagnostics, consult the NSO website.

 Chemistry and Biology

-If you are considering majoring in Chemistry, Biology, or related majors, you should take general chemistry in your first year.
-General chemistry begins in the Autumn quarter with either CHEM 31A or CHEM 31X.
-Information from the Chemistry Department about these courses is
+If you are considering majoring in chemistry, biology, or related majors, you should take general chemistry in your first year.
+General chemistry begins in the Autumn quarter with either CHEM 31A or CHEM 31M.
+Information from the Chemistry Department about choosing your first chemistry class is here.

-Thinking Ahead: One 60-level course (BIO 60-62) is required for the Biology major and must be taken during your first or second year.
+Thinking ahead in biology: One 60-level course (BIO 60-62) is required for the Biology major and must be taken during your first or second year.
 Bio Foundations (BIO 81-86) and HumBio Core (HUMBIO 2A & 2B, 3A & 3B, 4A & 4B) courses are typically taken sophomore year.
-Additional information about Biology and Human Biology is here.

 Engineering and Physics